The Homeowner’s Guide to Gutter Repair: Keep Your Water Flowing and Your Foundation Dry

 The Not-So-Simple Fix

-Think fixing sagging gutters is just a matter of tightening a few screws?
+Think addressing sagging gutters is just a matter of tightening a few screws?
 The process gets complicated quickly:

-- Identify and purchase the correct type of replacement gutter brackets
+• Identify and purchase the correct type of replacement brackets

-- Remove old, rusted hardware without damaging the rain gutters
+• Remove old, rusted hardware without damaging the system

 What starts as a simple bracket replacement often reveals that the fascia board itself is damaged.
-Now, you’re looking at wood replacement to fix that issue before starting the gutter work.
+Now, you’re looking at wood replacement before starting the gutter work.

-Leaks at the Seams: Where Gutters Go to Drip
+💦 Leaks at the Seams: Where Water Finds Its Way Out

 Sealing the Deal

-To fix gutters with leaks, first, make sure the gutter sections are properly aligned at slip joints.
+To address leaks, first, make sure the gutter sections are properly aligned at slip joints.
 Clean the area thoroughly and allow it to dry completely.
-Old sealant may need to be removed with a putty knife before applying new sealant.
+Old sealant may need to be removed with a putty knife before applying new material.

 For persistent leaks, you might want to replace the section entirely.
-Investing in seamless gutters for your roof will eliminate the problem of gutter leaks altogether.
+Investing in seamless gutters for your roof will eliminate the problem of seam leaks altogether.

 Even tiny holes in your gutters or downspouts can create impressive water displays during heavy Michigan downpours.